[ living matter lab ]

 We are looking for motivated and creative undergraduate/PhD/postdocs to join our team!

-In particular, the two active research directions in the lab are:
+In particular, the active research directions in the lab are:

 -